Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 ## Technologies Used

-This project was developed usig pure HTML, CSS and JavaScript.
+This project was developed using pure HTML, CSS and JavaScript.
 No external libraries were used.

 ## Features